Balance Sheet B/S (Statement of Financial Position) Explained

 Keeping the balance: debits and credits

 Many people readily understand the structure and mathematics of the income statement, but have trouble understanding the balance sheet.
-One reason for this, probably, is that the income statement simply starts with revenues, and then subtracts expense items to reach a bottom line net profit., in much the same way that individuals manage a personal checkbook register.
-Understanding B/S dynamics requires, however, understanding a few basic principles of double entry bookkeeping and accounting.
+One reason for this, probably, is that the income statement simply starts with revenues, and then subtracts expense items to reach a bottom line net profit, in much the same way that individuals manage a personal checkbook register.
+However, understanding B/S dynamics requires an understanding of a few basic principles of double entry bookkeeping and accounting.

 Those familiar with accounting systems may also note that most of the balance sheet line items are really the names of accounts from the organization's Chart of Accounts, specifically, the "Assets," "Liability," and "Equity" category accounts.
 (For more on building the balance from accounts and account balances, see the encyclopedia entry Trial balance.)

 Both the income statement and the balance sheet start with simple equations.
 For the income statement, this is:

 Income = All Revenues – All expenses and costs

 The balance sheet starts with an equally simple equation, the accounting Equation:

 Assets = Liabilities + Owners Equity

 Regarding the balance sheet and double entry bookkeeping, it is sometimes said that the Accounting Equation above must be extended to include this component: